stonerchef/Barefoot-Killer/README.md

 # Barefoot-Killer
-Simple 2d game developed in Java and libGDX library.
+Simple 2d game developed with Java and libGDX library.